rickstaa/.ros_conda_wrapper/contributing.md

 4. Commit any stages changes.
 5. Bump the version using the bumpversion tool.
 6. Run the `auto-changelog` command.
+7. Commit the changes using \`git commit -m "Updated CHANGELOG.md".
-7. You can now push your changes to github and submit a pull request.
+8. You can now push your changes to github and submit a pull request.

 ## Code of Conduct